bipul-ydv/thoughtworks-converter/README.md

 # About

 Coding test for ThoughtWorks.
-Rules:
+Took approximately 10 hours over 2 days to complete.

+# Rules

 1. Submit the solution to only one problem
 2. Java, Ruby, C#, Python, Clojure, Scala or JavaScript